 “It was a particularly great honour because it came from home,” Ngugi said of the recognition from KCA.

 The award from Yale, one of the top universities in the world, is somewhat bittersweet; it reminds of the scant praise that Ngugi receives from home, even though his pioneering work has been entrenched in Kenya and replicated elsewhere in the world.

-Dubbed the Nairobi revolution, the campaign in late 1960s to situate the study of African literature and its diaspora at the core of what was then the Department of English at the University of Nairobi, is now a well-grounded literary theory in post-colonial studies.
+Dubbed the Nairobi revolution, the campaign in the late 1960s to situate the study of African literature and its diaspora at the core of what was then the Department of English at the University of Nairobi is now a well-grounded literary theory in post-colonial studies.